Walking and Hiking Trails on the West Coast

 A sealed walkway from start to finish, the Cape Foulwind Walkway is a popular stop for all kinds of traveller to see a seal colony and admire the coastal views.
 The walk features a viewing platform above a seal colony, as well as historical sights such as the Cape Foulwind Lighthouse.
 The walk is located just outside of Westport, where you’ll find more walks to tackle in 9 Best Walks in Westport.

-Location: Tauranga Bay or Lighthouse Road, 14km west of Westport.
+Location: Tauranga Bay or Lighthouse Road, 14km (9 miles) west of Westport.

 5. Punakaiki Pancake Rocks & Blow Holes (20-minute Loop)